Yerenzter/oceanwave-hrms/README.md

 # OceanWave Theme HRMS
-OceanWave is he human resource management system for LGU Barbaza.
+OceanWave is the human resource management system for LGU Barbaza.